 3. Just put down your phone

-Sleep tracking devices and apps can be very helpful, but if you want to take your phone out of the sleep equation, try a printable sleep tracker.
-Visit yoursleep.aasmnet.org/pdf/sleepdiary.pdf and print out the sheet.
+Sleep-tracking devices and apps can be beneficial, but try a printable sleep tracker if you want to take your phone out of the sleep equation.
+Visit lovelyplanner.com/free-printable-sleep-tracker/ and print out the sheet.

 You can fill in the type of day (work or day off) and any consumed caffeinated beverages, medication and alcohol.
-What you’ll get is a detailed chart of your sleep habits over a period of two weeks.
+What you’ll get is a detailed chart of your sleep habits.
 You can see what was different each day and make adjustments accordingly.

 4. Relax with some sleepy podcasts